kanushka/gnote/README.md

 Because of that, this APP no need to install. just use URL https://gnotes.000webhostapp.com/ from you mobile device.
-The browser will automatically suggest  **add to Home Screen** .
+The browser will automatically suggest  **add to Home Screen**.
-So, you can just run in your device.
+So, you can just run in your device as a Native App.